uniwebcms/component-library-template/README.md

 **Note:** Uniweb will take the files from GitHub Pages and move them to a CDN.
 It may take a few minutes for Uniweb to detect the changes in your GitHub Pages and move the files to the CDN.
 Be patient and check back later if your updates are not immediately visible on your website.

-## 🚀 Creating your first component
+## 🚀 Creating a new component

 You are ready to create your first web component.
-Befor we proceed, let's review what a a typical repository of modules for Uniweb looks like this:
+Before we proceed, let's review what a a typical repository of modules looks like.

 ```
 src/